So you have volunteered to cater for the yearly office barbecue.

 - Empty the water and put a towel in the bottom

 - Wrap your cooked meat in foil.
-Set the wrapped meat in a disposable aluminium tray on the towel
+Set the wrapped meat in a disposable aluminum tray on the towel

 - Place another towel on top and seal the lid.
 Done.